Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Mac.md

 ## Server Version (For Hosting and Sharing)

-Want to host Stirling-PDF on a Mac server for multiple users?
+Want to host Stirling PDF on a Mac server for multiple users?
 Use the JAR file version.

 ### Prerequisites